Saturday, November 16, 2019

 Religious Fundamentalism and Violence

 Annually a considerable number of Sri Lankan children become victims of sexual violence.
-Desolately some of the perpetrators have been identified as clergy and many of these molestations occur in various religious institutions.
+Desolately, some of the perpetrators have been identified as clergy, and many of these molestations occur in various religious institutions.
 Frequently these abuses occur repeatedly over a long period.
-Sometimes the children with insidious sexual trauma get attached to the perpetrators (like in the Stockholm Syndrome) and they could become strong believers in their perpetrator's religion or faith.
+Sometimes the children with insidious sexual trauma get attached to the perpetrators (like in the Stockholm Syndrome), and they could become strong believers in their perpetrator's religion or faith.
 In the later years these victims could become hate preachers and commit violence in the name of the religion.

-Political Extremism that leads to Collective Violence
+Political Extremism That Leads to Collective Violence

 Political Violence and Democracy

 ……From the perspective of democratic politics, violence and insecurity may affect the election results or the outcome of elections in various ways.
 Threats and intimidation may be used to interfere with the registration of voters.
-Voter turn out may be influenced if large sections of the population refrain from casting their votes due to fear of violence.
-Assaults, threats and political assassinations during the election campaign may force political contenders to leave the electoral process or prevent elections from taking place. ( Electoral Violence in War-Ravaged Societies: The Case of Sri Lanka by Kristine Höglund )
+Voter turnoutmay be influenced if large sections of the population refrain from casting their votes due to fear of violence.
+Assaults, threats, and political assassinations during the election campaign may force political contenders to leave the electoral process or prevent elections from taking place.
+(Electoral Violence in War-Ravaged Societies: The Case of Sri Lanka by Kristine Höglund)

 Political violence in the first parliamentary elections in Sri Lanka